Fractionally integrated curve time series with cointegration: Statistical methods

 \end{enumerate} \end{proposition} Some direct consequences of the results given in Proposition~\ref{prop3} are given as follows: \begin{corollary} Let everything be as in Proposition~\ref{prop3}.
-Then the following hold. \begin{enumerate}[(i)] \item $\hat{q}_d:= \argmax_{1\leq j\leq K} \left(\frac{\hat{\mu}_j}{\hat{\mu}_{j+1}}\right) \pto q_d$. \item $\hat{P}:= \sum_{j=1}^{\hat{q}_d} \hat{v}_j \otimes \hat{v}_j \pto P$. \end{enumerate} \end{corollary} Note that Proposition~\ref{prop3} requires a careful choice of $K$ satisfying some mathematical conditions, which is crucial to have the consistency results given in Corollary~\ref{cor1} (see Remark~\ref{remev1}).
-However, such a choice can be obtained feasibly without difficulty (see Remark~\ref{remchoose}).
-It is also worth emphasizing that our results given in Proposition~\ref{prop3} and Corollary~\ref{cor1} require only that the $(K-q_d)$-th eigenvalue of $\mathbb{E}[(I-P)Y_t\otimes (I-P)Y_t]$ is different from the next one; this allows the case where some of the first $(K-q_d)$ eigenvalues are tied and does not seem to be a restrictive assumption in practice.
-Given that any closed subspace of $\mathcal H$ may be identified as the unique orthogonal projection onto the space,~\ref{cor1b} in Corollary~\ref{cor1} may be understood as the convergence of $\ran \hat{P}$ (resp.\ $\ran (I-\hat{P})$) to $\mathcal H_N$ (resp.\ $\mathcal H_S$), we thus may write
+Then the following hold. \begin{enumerate}[(i)] \item $\hat{q}_{\dnn}:= \argmax_{1\leq j\leq K} \left(\frac{\hat{\mu}_j}{\hat{\mu}_{j+1}}\right) \pto q_{\dnn}$. \item $\hat{P}:= \sum_{j=1}^{\hat{q}_{\dnn}} \hat{v}_j \otimes \hat{v}_j \pto P$. \end{enumerate} \end{corollary} Note that Proposition~\ref{prop3} requires a careful choice of $K$ satisfying some mathematical conditions, which is crucial to achieve the consistency results in Corollary~\ref{cor1} (see Remark~\ref{remev1}).
+However, such a choice can be obtained without difficulty (see Remark~\ref{remchoose}). \commWS{It is also worth emphasizing that our results given in Proposition~\ref{prop3} and Corollary~\ref{cor1} require that only the $(K-q_{\dnn})$-th eigenvalue of $\mathbb{E}[(I-P)Y_t\otimes (I-P)Y_t]$ is different from the next one; that is, the results allow the case where some of the first $(K-q_{\dnn})$ eigenvalues are tied.
+Of course, this requirement does not seem to be restrictive in practice.} Given that any closed subspace of $\mathcal H$ may be identified as the unique orthogonal projection onto the space,~(\ref{cor1b}) in Corollary~\ref{cor1} may be understood as the convergence of $\ran \hat{P}$ (resp.\ $\ran (I-\hat{P})$) to $\mathcal H_N$ (resp.\ $\mathcal H_S$), and we thus may write

 \begin{remark} In our proof of Proposition~\ref{prop3}, it is shown that, for some $\Omega$ which is symmetric and positive definite on $\mathcal H_N$,